Carole Monnet

 Carole Monnet (born 1 December 2001) is a Ukrainian-born French tennis player.

-Monnet has career-high WTA rankings of No. 162 in singles, achieved on 11 September 2023, and No. 129 in doubles, reached on 28 October 2024.
+Monnet has career-high WTA rankings of No. 158 in singles, achieved on 24 November 2025, and No. 129 in doubles, reached on 28 October 2024.

 Early life

 Monnet was born in Boiarka, Ukraine, and adopted at the age of two by French parents from Toulouse.

 Career

-Monnet made her WTA Tour main-draw debut at the 2021 Ladies Open Lausanne, where she received a wildcard into the doubles tournament.
+Monnet made her WTA Tour main-draw debut at the 2021 Ladies Open Lausanne, where she received a wildcard entry into the doubles tournament.

 Her first singles tour-level main-draw match was at the 2022 Internationaux de Strasbourg, losing to Elise Mertens in the first round.

-She received a wildcard for the main draw in singles at the 2022 French Open for her home Grand Slam tournament debut.
+She received a wildcard entry for the main-draw in singles at the 2022 French Open for her home Grand Slam tournament debut, losing in the first round to Karolína Muchová in straight sets.

-Partnering Darja Semeņistaja, Monnet won the doubles title at the WTA 125 2024 Țiriac Foundation Trophy, defeating Aliona Bolsova and Katarzyna Kawa in the final.
+Partnering Darja Semeņistaja, Monnet won her first WTA 125 doubles title at the 2024 Țiriac Foundation Trophy, defeating Aliona Bolsova and Katarzyna Kawa in the final.

-Monnet qualified for the 2025 French Open after three years absence, defeating Kristina Dmitruk in the last qualifying round.
+Monnet qualified for the main-draw at the 2025 French Open after three years absence, defeating Kristina Dmitruk in the last qualifying round.
+She lost in the first round to Katie Boulter in three sets.

+She reached her first WTA 125 singles final at the 2025 MundoTenis Open in Florianópolis, Brazil, losing there to Julia Grabher.
+At the same tournament she teamed up with Sada Nahimana to make it through to the doubles final, but they lost to Irene Burillo and Ekaterine Gorgodze.